d11wtq/oedipus/README.md

 I plan to release gems for integration with DataMapper and ActiveRecord.
 DataMapper first, since that's what we use.

-I also intend to remove ruby-mysql from the dependencies, as it doesn't perfectly fit the needs of SphinxQL.
-I will be implementing the limited subset of the MySQL protocol by hand (which is not as big a deal as it sounds).
+I also would like to implement the small subset of the MySQL protocol necessary for communication with SphinxQL, instead of forcing users to use a native extension (though still keep this as an option for those who have libmysql).

 ## Copyright and Licensing